exercism/javascript/CONTRIBUTING.md

 - `babel` to transpile everything so it works _regardless of your version of Node.js_.

 We also use `prettier` to format the files.
-**Prettier is installed when using `npm install`**.
+**Prettier is installed when using `corepack pnpm install`**.
-You may use `npx babel-node scripts/format` to run prettier.
+You may use `corepack pnpm node scripts/format.mjs` to run prettier.
-If you want to auto-format using your editor, install via `npm install` and it will Just Work™.
+If you want to auto-format using your editor, install via `corepack pnpm install` and it will Just Work™.

 ### Fetch configlet